 - Stay on brand.
 Your integrated marketing communication strategy should extend to your text messages.
 Don’t confuse customers with slang and quippy copy if your brand doesn’t present itself that way across other communications.

 - Include a call to action (CTA).
 Create a strong CTA that gets your recipient to click on a link, take advantage of a sale, visit your store or whatever it is you want them to do.
-They don’t have to be elaborate, but they should be clear: Tap on the link to shop the sale, Show this text at the register on your next in-store visit or Reply with QUOTE for a free estimate.
+They don’t have to be elaborate, but they should be clear: Tap on the link to shop the sale; Show this text at the register on your next in-store visit; or Reply with QUOTE for a free estimate.
 (You can also use a tool like Rebrandly URL Shortener to track how your CTAs perform.)

 There won’t be a lot to write (text messages should be concise with a few exceptions), but keep in mind that copy sets the stage for the customer experience.